Ren0k/Project-Atmospheric-Drag/README.md

 This can also be determined by the property 'useInternalDragModel' which is false at Mk2 spaceplane parts.

 Body lift is however important, the 'deflectionLiftCoeff' is usually quite a high value and induced drag can be significant.
-Body lift also uses the **liftMultiplier**.
+Body lift also uses the **liftMultiplier**, and body lift has its own spline curves in the physics file.
-You now understand why in the image above the fuselage parts do not have light blue arrows attached.
+You now understand why in the image above, the fuselage parts do not have light blue arrows attached.

 ## Other Parts